 Where ordinary people or teachers sometimes try to make contact with devas (divine beings) in order to receive instruction from them, the reverse is true for the Buddha.
 Creatures from all worlds, including the kingdoms of heaven, came to him for instructions.
 Even the highest gods saw in the Buddha a teacher who could help them.

-Apart from honourable people, ascetics, and beings from the higher heavenly realms, however, among his listeners were also known assassins such as Angulimala, Alwaka and Nalagiri, hundreds of robbers, cannibals and so on.
+Apart from honorable people, ascetics, and beings from the higher heavenly realms, however, among his listeners were also known assassins such as Angulimala, Alwaka and Nalagiri, hundreds of robbers, cannibals and so on.
 The Buddha could lead all these creatures to the safe harbor of Nibbāna.

 That makes him the unsurpassed teacher of men and gods.